Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Examples

 We again perform a study of the number of snapshots needed to compute a POD basis that yields accurate posterior approximation.
 Similar to \Cref{sec:bar}, the snapshots are generated by solutions $\mathbf{u}^{(i)}$ of the discretized PDE for samples of $\mathbf{f}^{(i)}$ drawn from its prior distribution for $i=1,...,N$. \Cref{fig:errorTunnelPOD} shows the singular value decay (left) and the projection error $\Vert\mathbf{u}^{(j)}-\bm\Phi_r\bm\Phi_r^\top\mathbf{u}^{(j)}\Vert_2$ (right) of POD-reduced models for increasing number of samples $N$ used to calculate the POD basis from $N=10$ to $N=500$ over a test set of $200$ samples $\mathbf{u}^{(j)}$.
 The singular values represent the energy of the POD basis and the sum of neglected singular values gives an upper error bound of the projection error of the reduced model.
 The projection error is a common measure to assess the performance of reduced models by comparing the projected and reconstructed state to the full state.
 Since $m=10$, we are only interested in the performance for $r\le10$.
 Based on \Cref{fig:errorTunnelPOD}, we conclude that $N=10$ samples are enough to build the POD-reduced model as more samples do not improve the quality in that range.

-\Cref{fig:priorTunnel} depicts the prior covariance (left) as well as the posterior covariance of the translational degrees of freedom obtained using the high-dimensional computational model (top center) and the posterior covariance approximation calculated using LIS model reduction (top right), OLR approximation (bottom center) and POD model reduction (bottom right) for $r=10$.
-We can see that the LIS approximations visually match the solution of the full model, while there is a slight difference in the POD approximation.
+\Cref{fig:priorTunnel} depicts the logarithm of the absolute value of the prior covariance (left) as well as the posterior covariance of the translational degrees of freedom obtained using the high-dimensional computational model (top center) and the posterior covariance approximation calculated using LIS model reduction (top right), OLR approximation (bottom center) and POD model reduction (bottom right) for $r=10$.
+We can see that the LIS and OLR approximation visually match the solution of the full model, while there is a difference in the POD approximation failing to accurately capture the uncertainty reduction of the inference.

-\Cref{fig:errorTunnel} depicts the decrease of the error of the posterior mean and covariance approximation of LIS model reduction, POD model reduction and LIS dimensionality reduction with increasing $r$.
-The error of LIS model reduction approximations matches the quality of the optimal approximation of the dimensionality reduction almost perfectly.
+\Cref{fig:errorTunnel} depicts the decrease of the error of the posterior mean and covariance approximation of LIS, POD and OLR with increasing $r$.
+The error of LIS approximations matches the quality of the optimal approximation of OLR almost perfectly.
 Similar to the previous example presented in \Cref{sec:bar}, both methods recognize the dimensionality of the inverse problem as $m=10$ and the error drops significantly for $r=m$.
-Note that LIS model reduction solves the inverse problem in a $r$-dimensional space, whereas LIS dimension reduction uses the $1602$-dimensional space.
+Note that LIS model reduction solves the inverse problem in a $r$-dimensional space, whereas OLR uses the $1602$-dimensional space.
 For $r=10$, the reduced model needs less than $1\%$ of the degrees of freedom of the full-order model to achieve similar results.

 The error of the POD approximation stays almost constant for $r\le10$, while the error in the LIS approximations decrease multiple orders of magnitude ($\approx 22\times 10^1$ to $2\times10^{-9}$).
 An explanation is that the modes of the POD basis do not consider the map between the parameter and the sparse observations but try to reconstruct the full state.
 For accurate posterior approximation, reconstruction of the full state is not necessary, but exploitation of the low-dimensional subspace in the transition from prior to posterior is, which POD fails to capture.